tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 </tr>
 </tbody></table>

-*Because this is a fictitious endpoint, I'm making the descriptions up.
+<small>*Because this is a fictitious endpoint, I'm making the descriptions up.</small>
 </div>